Infant Mental Health Journal

 7. All related files will be concatenated automatically into a single .PDF file by the system during upload.
 This is the file that will be used for review.
 Please scan your files for viruses before you send them, and keep a copy of what you send in a safe place in case any of the files need to be replaced.

-Style must conform to that described by the American Psychological Association Publication Manual , Fifth Edition, 2001 revision (American Psychological Association, 750 First Street, N.E., Washington, D.C.
+Style must conform to that described by the American Psychological Association Publication Manual , Sixth Edition, 2009 (American Psychological Association, 750 First Street, N.E., Washington, D.C.
 20002-4242).
 Authors are responsible for final preparation of manuscripts to conform to the APA style.
+In addition, authors must provide a statement of conflict of interest that will be published on the title page of the article, as well as an explanation of the contributions each author made to the work described in the submitted paper.

 Additional questions with regard to style and submission of manuscripts should be directed to the Editor: Hiram E. Fitzgerald, PhD, at IMHJ@msu.edu.